Go to the Nature Institute’s home page

 What then?

-The one thing we can be sure of is that the cellular realm is not composed of anything like our familiar objects, just made smaller.
+The one thing we can be sure of is that the cellular realm is not composed of anything like our familiar objects, only made smaller.
 The really foundational question is whether, and at what scale of observation, we are justified in talking about “things” at all, as opposed to forces or potentials.12 This question certainly bears on the common appeal by molecular biologists to machine and computer models.
-As Albrecht-Buehler has written:
+Regarding computers, Albrecht-Buehler has written:

 To my knowledge, there is not even a clue as to how to build a liquid miniature computer that would function despite thermal fluctuations and other turbulences in the liquid that would disrupt the circuitry (Albrecht-Buehler 1985).